apwbs/CAKE-Algorand/README.md

 ### Interraction with SDM

-The python script described in this section allows to send message to the SDM server using the API.
+The python script described in this section allows to send message to the SDM server using the API, allowing to cipher a message.
-With a request to 'api_base_path/dataOwner/fullrequest' it's possible to make an handshake between the MANUMANUFACTURER and the SDM, an then cipher a message setting the policy.
 The following example is an instance of a cipherable message

 ```json